Dijji/CustomWindowsProperties/README.md

 ## Work list
 - Write the readme!
 - Go through properties and see which can be sourced from the system, but are not at the moment, and those which could not be but are not marked as unavailable.
+- See if the registry will point out system property descriptions that we can parse for some of the missing information
 - Add the help text for the properties, from a localised resource
 - Source all messages from localised resources
 - Look to see if any more display properties should be added